 For the last several years, Senator Brown has also convened a one-of-its-kind Ohio College Presidents Conference in Washington to discuss ways to leverage federal resources to promote higher education and job training in Ohio.

 Senator Brown serves as the Ranking Member of the Senate Banking Committee, where he played an instrumental role in passing the historic Wall Street reform law.
 He also serves on the Senate Committee on Finance.

 Brown is also the first Ohio Senator in 40 years to serve on the Senate Agriculture, Nutrition, and Forestry Committee, where he has been instrumental in strengthening the farm safety net and addressing childhood hunger.
 He served Chairman of the Subcommittee on Jobs, Rural Economic Growth and Energy Innovation.

 Senator Brown has fought for our veterans, servicemembers, and their families throughout his career.
 He secured $15 million to build the Ohio Western Reserve Cemetery for veterans, in Medina County.
 From his position on the Senate Veterans Affairs Committee, Brown has advocated for veterans training programs to ensure returning servicemembers have access to good-paying, high-demand jobs.
-He is the only Ohio Senator ever to serve a full term on the Senate Veterans Affairs Committee.
+He is the only Ohio Senator ever to serve a full Senate term on the Veterans Affairs Committee.